hale-manoa/hale-manoa.github.io/index.md

 This milestone started on April 25, 2018 and ended on May 4, 2018.

-The goal for Milestone 3 is to create an MVP (minimum viable project) of our project.
-We want to finalize our pages and implement basic functionality to be able to utilize most of the aspects of our app.
+The goal for Milestone 3 is to build upon our progress in the previous milestone and further improve functionality.
+Many improvements were made which include comprehensive filtering for users and housing listings.
+Geocoding was utilized to visually display listing locations using the Google Maps API.
+Another significant improvement was the implementation of a real-time messaging interface between users.
+As the functionality aspects of our project were wrapped up, we transitioned to focus on styling the Hale Manoa site to be aesthetically pleasing.
+Subtle design patterns and light colors were used to keep styling appealing and minimalistic.

 Updated Housing: